Updated April 2026

 Does my personal car insurance cover me while driving for Uber?

-In most cases, no. Standard personal car insurance policies in New Zealand exclude cover while you are using your vehicle for hire or reward.
-This means if you have an accident while carrying a fare-paying passenger or making a delivery, your insurer may decline the claim entirely.
-You need a policy that specifically covers commercial or rideshare use.
+In most cases, no. Standard personal car insurance policies in Australia exclude cover while you are using your vehicle for hire or reward.
+If you have an accident while carrying a fare-paying passenger or making a delivery, your insurer may decline the claim.
+You need a policy that specifically covers rideshare or commercial use.

-Do I need a special licence to drive for Uber in NZ?
+Do I need a special licence to drive for Uber in Australia?

-What insurance does Uber provide for drivers in NZ?
+What insurance does Uber provide for drivers in Australia?

-Uber provides third-party liability insurance that covers bodily injury to passengers and third parties while a trip is in progress.
-However, this does not cover damage to your own vehicle, theft, or personal injury to you as the driver.
-There is no cover when the app is on but you have not yet accepted a trip.
-You still need your own commercial vehicle insurance.
+Uber provides contingent third-party liability insurance that covers bodily injury to passengers and third parties while a trip is in progress.
+This does not cover damage to your own vehicle, theft, or provide cover when the app is on but you have not yet accepted a trip.
+You still need your own rideshare or commercial vehicle insurance.

-How much does rideshare insurance cost in NZ?
+How much does rideshare insurance cost in Australia?

-Rideshare or commercial vehicle insurance typically costs 20 - 50% more than a standard personal car insurance policy.
-Expect to pay roughly $1,200 - $3,000+ per year depending on your vehicle, driving history, location and how many hours you drive.
-Some insurers offer part-time rideshare options that may cost less than full commercial cover.
+Rideshare insurance typically costs 20 to 40 percent more than a standard personal car insurance policy.
+Expect to pay roughly $1,500 to $2,500 per year depending on your vehicle, driving history, location and how many hours you drive.
+Some insurers offer rideshare add-ons that may cost less than full commercial cover.

 Do I need separate insurance for food delivery driving (UberEats, DoorDash)?

 Yes.
-Using your personal vehicle for food delivery is also considered commercial use and is typically excluded by standard car insurance policies.
-While delivery driving does not require a Passenger Endorsement or SPSL, you still need a car insurance policy that covers commercial delivery use.
+Using your personal vehicle for food delivery is considered commercial use and is typically excluded by standard car insurance policies.
+While delivery driving does not require point-to-point transport licensing, you still need a car insurance policy that covers commercial delivery use.
 Some providers offer delivery-specific add-ons or endorsements.

-Can I get rideshare insurance from any NZ car insurer?
+Can I get rideshare insurance from any Australian car insurer?

-Not all NZ insurers offer rideshare or commercial use cover.
-Tower, AA Insurance, AMI, State and Vero are among the providers that offer commercial vehicle policies.
-It is important to specifically disclose your rideshare or delivery driving when obtaining a policy.
+Not all Australian insurers offer rideshare or commercial use cover.
+Allianz, AAMI, Youi, Budget Direct and Suncorp are among the providers with rideshare options.
+Always specifically disclose your rideshare or delivery driving when obtaining a policy.

 What happens if I have an accident while ridesharing without proper insurance?

-If you are in an accident while driving for a rideshare platform without appropriate insurance, your personal car insurer will likely decline your claim.
-You would be personally liable for damage to your own vehicle, third-party property damage, and any legal costs.
-ACC covers personal injury in NZ regardless of fault, but vehicle and property damage would be entirely your responsibility.
+If you have an accident while driving for a rideshare platform without appropriate insurance, your personal car insurer will likely decline your claim.
+You would be personally liable for damage to your own vehicle, third-party property damage and any legal costs.
+CTP insurance covers personal injury regardless of fault in most states, but vehicle and property damage would be entirely your responsibility.

 Need Insurance for Rideshare or Delivery Driving?

-Compare commercial vehicle insurance options from NZ providers.
-Make sure you are properly covered before you start driving for Uber or any delivery platform.
+Compare rideshare insurance options from Australian providers.
+Make sure you are properly covered before you start driving for Uber, DiDi, Ola or any delivery platform.